incognitochain/go-incognito-sdk-v2/tutorials/docs/bridge/shield.md

 ---
 Description: Tutorial on how to create an EVM-shielding transaction
 ---

+# Before Going Further

+Please read through the tutorials on [key submission](../accounts/submit_key.md) and [UTXO cache](../accounts/utxo_cache.md) for proper balance and UTXO retrieval.
+Skip these parts if you're familiar with these notions.

 # Depositing ETH/BSC/ERC20/BEP20 to Incognito

 Suppose that we already have a transaction that deposited some ETH/ERC20 to the smart contract.
 To mint the same amount of pETH/pERC20 inside the Incognito network, we use the function [`CreateAndSendIssuingEVMRequestTransaction`](../../../incclient/bridge.go) with the following inputs:

 * `privateKey`: our private key to sign the transaction.
 * `tokenID`: the pETH/pBSC/pERC20/pBEP20 tokenID.
 * `depositProof`: the Ethereum/BSC receipt for the depositing transaction.
 * `isBSC`: whether to interact with BSC the smart contract, defaults to `false`.

 ## Example

 [shield.go](../../code/bridge/shield/shield.go)

 ```go